ultralight-ux/AppCore/README.md

 #### Building Debug on Windows

-To build AppCore with Debug PDBs (equivalent to Release with Debug Info):
+To build AppCore with debug symbols:

 ```
-make debug x64
+make full_debug x64
 ```

 #### Building on Windows with locally-built dependencies